nycksw/ctf/htb-openadmin-20240701.md

 Session completed.
 ```

-And that password grants access to the `joanna` account and user flag:
+That password grants access to the `joanna` account and user flag:

 ```console
 $ ssh -i id_rsa joanna@t